 The most aggressive atmospheric agents include chlorides from marine aerosol and sulfur dioxide from the combustion of fossil fuels.
 This means carbon steel assets in the marine and power industries are especially at risk of atmospheric corrosion.

-Soil Corrosion: High-Moisture, High-Salt, and Acidic Environments
+Soil Corrosion: High-Moisture, & High-Salt

 The soil that carbon steel structures sit on or around can corrode steel just as much as the surrounding air.
 The rate of corrosion depends on the variability of the soil.